Deviled potato bites are like a potato salad in bite-size form. Great side or appetizer for any party or barbecue!

 These little deviled baked potatoes are the answer to summer entertaining!

-Place the skins back onto the baking sheet and bake another 10 minutes.
+Place the skins cut side up back onto the baking sheet and bake another 10 minutes.
 Let cool completely.

 Carefully spoon the filling mixture into the potato skins.